AidySun/Data-Structure-and-Algorithm/README.md

   * data is not dynamic changed
     * if it is dynamic, it either makes it ordered when changing data, or sort the data before search.

+  * Most problems with binary search can be replaced with Binary Tree and Hash Table.
+    * but the problems like finding 1st great or eaual value.